Food & Drink

 Villa San Michele in Anacapri became a tourist attraction when its owner, Dr. Axel Munthe published the bestseller, The Story of San Michele in 1929.
 The residence and its gardens are in effect a museum dedicated to the life and thoughts of the owner.
 It's certainly a place where you can spend time enjoying looking at the beautiful objects that adorn the site from the marble statues in the grounds to the ceramics and textiles indoors.

-There are plenty of walks that guide you through some of the islands natural scenery and from Capri Town you can hike uphill towards the natural arch, Arco Naturale, before making a steep descent shaded by the trees as you go to the Grotta di Matermania, a cave with Roman walls and floors, before continuing to Punta Tragara to admire views down to the Faraglioni rocks.
-The walk from here, along a pretty bougainvillea-studded lane, back to the Piazzetta in Capri Town is one of the islands most classic ‘passeggiata’.
-Keen walkers can also make the forty-five-minute walk from Capris Piazzetta to the ruins of Villa Jovis, Tiberius' main home on the island.
-Or, for something different take the twelve-minute chairlift ride from Piazza della Vittoria in Anacapri to the top of Monte Solaro where you will be rewarded with breathtaking views of the island and the Bay of Naples.
+From charming Capri Town, hike uphill towards the natural arch, Arco Naturale, before making a steep descent, shaded by the trees, towards the Grotta di Matermania - a cave with Roman walls and floors, offering stunning views down to the Faraglioni rocks.
+From here, walk along a pretty bougainvillea-studded lane, back to the Piazzetta in Capri Town – this route is one of the island’s most stunning ‘passeggiatas’ (leisurely strolls).
+Alternatively, take the scenic chairlift ride from Piazza della Vittoria in Anacapri to the top of Monte Solaro, where you will be rewarded with breathtaking views of the island and the Bay of Naples.

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.

 British Airways from London Gatwick to Naples.

 From London Gatwick to Naples: 2 hours, 45 minutes.